Be Hep C Smart

 Hepatitis C is a viral disease that affects the liver.
 The liver is an organ in the human body that converts everything you eat or drink into nutrients and gets rid of toxins.
-There is a connection between hepatitis C and kidney disease. hepatitis C can cause kidney disease, and sometimes kidney patients can get hepatitis C from hemodialysis, a treatment for kidney failure, if a medical facility does not carefully follow guidelines for infection control.
+Hepatitis C and kidney disease are connected.
+Hepatitis C can cause kidney disease, and sometimes kidney patients can get hepatitis C from hemodialysis, a treatment for kidney failure, if a medical facility does not carefully follow guidelines for infection control.

 Hepatitis C and the liver

 Hepatitis C is a disease that attacks the liver.
-It is caused by the hepatitis C virus, which is spread by coming in contact with the blood of a person infected with hepatitis C. Learn more about hepatitis C and the liver.
+It is caused by the hepatitis C virus, which spreads when a person comes into contact with the blood of a person infected with hepatitis C. Learn more about hepatitis C and the liver.

 How do people get hepatitis C?

-Hepatitis C is spread when the blood of a person who is infected with hepatitis C gets into the body of a person who does not have hepatitis C. Learn about the different ways people can get infected.
+Hepatitis C spreads when the blood of a person who is infected with hepatitis C gets into the body of a person who does not have hepatitis C. Learn about the different ways people can get infected.

 Who is at risk?

-Some people are more at risk than others for having or getting hepatitis C. Learn how age and other factors can increase risks.
+Some people are at higher risk than others for having or getting hepatitis C. Learn how age and other factors can increase risks.

 Symptoms of hepatitis C